agens-no/EllipticCurveKeyPair/README.md

 ## Verifying a signature

-In the demo app you'll see that each time you create a signature some useful information is logged to console.
+In the demo app you’ll see that each time you create a signature some useful information is logged to console.

 Example output